dingxianzhong/dingxianzhong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a fourth-year Ph.D. student supervised by Prof. [Wan Du](https://sites.ucmerced.edu/wdu) and Prof. [Alberto Cerpa](http://www.andes.ucmerced.edu/~acerpa/) in the Department of Computer Science and Engineering at the [University of California, Merced (UCM)](https://www.ucmerced.edu/).
+I am currently a fifth-year Ph.D. candidate supervised by Prof. [Wan Du](https://sites.ucmerced.edu/wdu) and Prof. [Alberto Cerpa](http://www.andes.ucmerced.edu/~acerpa/) in the Department of Computer Science and Engineering at the [University of California, Merced (UCM)](https://www.ucmerced.edu/).
 Before moving to Merced in 2018, I received my master's degree from Shandong University and bachelor's degree from Taishan University.

 Research Interests